 This article uses the new DreamObjects cluster of 'objects-us-east-1.dream.io'.
 If you have an older DreamObjects account and have not migrated your data yet, your hostname may need to point to 'objects-us-west-1.dream.io instead.
 Please review the following migration article for further details.

 DreamObjects allows you to create aliases that point to your buckets using CNAME records.
-Using a CNAME record in this way makes your links look more professional as they do not show the full ‘objects-us-west-1.dream.io’ portion of the URL.
+Using a CNAME record in this way makes your links look more professional as they do not show the full ‘objects-us-east-1.dream.io’ portion of the URL.

 For example, you can use a CNAME record to map a DreamObjects bucket URL to a domain under your control, like media.example.com.
-This way, a URL for your object would be media.example.com/object rather than bucket.objects-us-west-1.dream.io/object.
+This way, a URL for your object would be media.example.com/object rather than bucket.objects-us-east-1.dream.io/object.